Diseconomies of Scale: Why Software Slows Down as Companies Grow

 - Minimize communication surfaces.
 Every API is a contract.
 Every service boundary is a coordination point.
 Design accordingly.

 - Automate coordination sinks.
-Testing, deployment, monitoring—if people have to babysit it, you're paying a tax that machines can eliminate or reduce.
+Testing, deployment, monitoring.
+If people have to babysit it, you’re paying a tax that machines can eliminate or reduce.

 - Document decisions, not just code.
 Future engineers need to understand why, not just what.

-We're entering an era where coordination matters more than headcount.
+Coordination matters more than headcount.

 This isn’t a technology problem.
 It’s a systems problem.
 And systems thinking doesn’t come from AWS.